Exploring Catholicism

 The Mass is the central act of Catholic worship, in which the Church gathers to hear God’s Word, offer praise and thanksgiving, and participate in the sacrifice of Christ through the celebration of the Eucharist, receiving His Body and Blood for spiritual nourishment and unity with Him.

-The Sacraments are outward signs instituted by Christ that confer God’s grace, visible encounters with His love that strengthen faith, guide moral life, and unite believers to the Church.
+For a step-by-step walk through the Mass click here!The Sacraments are outward signs instituted by Christ that confer God’s grace, visible encounters with His love that strengthen faith, guide moral life, and unite believers to the Church.
 They include Baptism, Confirmation, Eucharist, Reconciliation, Anointing of the Sick, Matrimony, and Holy Orders.

-Catholicism is distinct from other Christian traditions in its fullness of faith, rooted in Sacred Scripture and Sacred Tradition, guided by the teaching authority of the Church (the Magisterium), centered on the Eucharist as the true Body and Blood of Christ, and enriched by the seven Sacraments as means of grace for living a life of holiness.
+Learn More about the SacramentsCatholicism is distinct from other Christian traditions in that it possesses the fullness of truth and Faith, rooted in Sacred Scripture and Sacred Tradition, guided by the teaching authority of the Church (the Magisterium), centered on the Eucharist as the true Body and Blood of Christ, and enriched by the seven Sacraments as means of grace for living a life of holiness.

-We are currently building out our parish Resource Center for faith formation, including materials to support OCIA and lifelong learning.
+These videos on Faith & Science might make you marvel!We are currently building out our parish Resource Center for faith formation, including materials to support OCIA and lifelong learning.
 In the meantime, explore thousands of Catholic videos, talks, and study programs at Formed.org to grow in faith, prayer, and knowledge of the Church.